Hyatt is Bringing Their Ziva & Zilara All-Inclusive Resorts to Punta Cana

 In addition to the World of Hyatt card, you can also transfer Chase Ultimate Rewards points into the World of Hyatt program.
 That means if you have either the Chase Sapphire Reserve or the Chase Sapphire Preferred, your points can be transferred on a 1:1 basis (1 Chase Ultimate Reward point = 1 World of Hyatt point) to World of Hyatt instantly.
 World of Hyatt points are the most valuable among the various hotel chains, so this transferability is one of many reasons we love Chase Ultimate Rewards.

-Both cards are currently offering 50,000 points after spending $4,000 in the first three months of card membership.
+The Chase Sapphire Reserve card offers 50,000 points after spending $4,000 in the first three months of card membership, while the Chase Sapphire Preferred card offers 60,000 points after spending $4,000 in the same amount of time.
 Because Chase restricts you from holding both cards, you’ll have to choose which one makes the most sense for you.
 Read our guide to help make the decision.

 Click Here to learn more about the Sapphire Preferred Card.

-Click Here to learn more about the Sapphire Reserve Card.
+Click Here to learn more about the Sapphire Reserve.

 We are ecstatic for Hyatt’s first venture into the Dominican Republic.
 We’ll provide updates on the opening date and booking rates once they become available.
 It looks like Punta Cana is now on my 2019 or 2020 travel wish list.